-A business credit card is another good way to acquire flexible cash where you only pay interest on when you need it.
+A business credit card is another good way to acquire flexible cash where you only pay interest when you need it.
 This has an added advantage in that you will be building good credit when using this card to get better loans in the future.
 You can also benefit from rewards or a points-based system and prioritize aggressive repayments so credit score ratings shoot rapidly upwards.

 The Simple Checklist

-While there are many variants of lenders and kinds of loan, there is a simple formula that you can consider to improve a loan application:
+While there are many variants of lenders and kinds of loans, there is a simple formula that you can consider to improve a loan application:

 - Understand your credit score and increase it as much as possible.

 - Organize your finances – This means having one business checking account that is separate from everything else.

 - Make sure there is a regular and consistent activity where possible.